Empower Your Practice

 Journal for Practice Managers

-How to Become a GP in the UK and Start Your Own Practice
+How to Become a GP in the UK & Start Your Practice

-If you dream of being a GP in the UK, you’re following a noble tradition.
-We’ll guide you in the process of qualifying and getting into practice by covering the main questions:
+A General Practitioner (GP) is the cornerstone of community healthcare, acting as the first point of contact for patients.
+If you dream of learning how to become a GP in the UK, you are following a noble tradition.
+We will guide you through the process of qualifying and getting into practice by covering the main questions:

 1. What qualifications do I need to be a GP?